feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-form_id | String | Your desired new form ID
-template_form_id | String | The ID of the form you'd like to copy from steps | Array<Obj> | An array of step objects navigation_rules | Array<Obj> | An array of navigation rule objects
+form_id | String | The ID of the new form being created (must be unique) template_form_id | String | The ID of the template form to copy from steps | Array<Obj> | An array of steps to create navigation_rules | Array<Obj> | An array of navigation rule connecting steps to be created

 Each `steps` object contains the following parameters.
-The arrays of images, progress bars, texts, buttons, and fields allow you to override qualities from the elements in the copied step.
+The form element arrays allow you to edit attributes from the elements in the copied step.
 If nothing is specified, the elements on the step will be copied as they are.

 Parameter | Type | Description
 --------- | --------- | -----------
-step_id | String | The ID of the new step, unique to the form template_step_id | String | The ID of the step to copy from the original form origin | Boolean | Is this the first step of the form images | Array<Obj> | Images on this step progress_bars | Array<Obj> | Progress bars on this step texts | Array<Obj> | Text elements on this step buttons | Array<Obj> | Buttons on this step fields | Array<Obj> | Fields on this step
+step_id | String | The ID of the new step to create, unique to the form template_step_id | String | The ID of the step to copy from the original form origin | Boolean | `true` if this step is the first of the form images | Array<Obj> | Image elements to edit on this step progress_bars | Array<Obj> | Progress bar elements to edit on this step texts | Array<Obj> | Text elements to edit on this step buttons | Array<Obj> | Button elements to edit on this step fields | Array<Obj> | Field elements to edit on this step

 Each `image` object contains the following parameters.

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the image you'd like to override from the original step source_url | String | A new source_url to take the image from
+id | String | The ID of the image to edit from the original step source_url | String | A new image URL

 Each `progress_bar` object contains the following parameters.

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the progress bar you'd like to override from the original step progress | Integer | A specific amount of progress you'd like to display on your new step between 0 and 100
+id | String | The ID of the progress bar to edit from the original step progress | Integer | The percentage of progress to display between 0 and 100

 Each `text` object contains the following parameters.

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the text you'd like to override from the original step text | String | The new text you'd like to display
+id | String | The ID of the text element to edit from the original step text | String | The new text to display

 Each `button` object contains the following parameters.

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the button you'd like to override from the original step text | String | Text you'd like to display on your new button
+id | String | The ID of the button to edit from the original step text | String | Text to display on the new button

 Each `field` object may contain the following parameters, depending on what type of field you are copying or changing.

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the field you'd like to override from the original step field_id | String | The ID of the field value you'd like to connect to this field type | String | The type of value you'd like to use the field for (determines what you may need to override) max_length | Integer | Maximum length of the value you'd like to store min_length | Integer | Minimum length of the value you'd like to store placeholder | String | Placeholder text for the field value tooltipText | String | Tooltip text for the field value submit_trigger | String | Submit trigger for the field (values can be Automatic or None) metadata | Dict | may contain options array, other, or file_types array
+id | String | The ID of the field to edit from the original step field_id | Optional String | The ID to set for the field on the new step.
+If this ID references an existing field, it will automatically link to the field's properties and user data.
+If field_id isn't specified, it will link to the field being copied from. type | Optional String | The new field type max_length | Optional Integer | Maximum length of the field value min_length | Optional Integer | Minimum length of the field value placeholder | Optional String | New placeholder text for the field tooltipText | Optional String | New tooltip text for the field submit_trigger | Optional String | Does filling out the field trigger submission of the current step?
+Options are "auto" or "none" metadata | Optional Object | Specifies field options and file types

-Here is a table of what overrides are useful for each field type.
-If an override is noted as required for a type of field, you must use that override if you're not using the field directly as copied from the template.
+Below we specify which parameters apply to which field type.
+They are only required if you aren't linking from an existing field.

-Overrides | Valid Field Types | Required
+Parameter | Field Types | Required
 --------- | --------- | -----------
 max_length, min_length | text_field, text_area, integer_field, select, multiselect, email | Optional
 max_length | pin_input | Required